Adaptive Strategies for Pension Fund Management

 If there were no unknowns quantities, at $t=0$ the pension plan manager could specify which actions to take at time $t=1,2,\dots$ and guarantee that all of its liabilities would be met without ever risking default.
 In reality, pension plans manager react to the changing environment.
 Using a policy will allow us to model this recourse.

 Let $\Zcal$ be the set of all possible information available at any time.
 We denote by $z_t\in \Zcal$ the specific information available at time $t$.
 In general, $z_t$ will contain information both about known and unknown quantities.
-Examples of known quantities, are $m$, $v_t,v_{t-1},\dots$, $\alpha_{t-1},\alpha_{t-2},\dots$ and $\pi_{t-1},\pi_{t-2},\dots$.
+Examples of known quantities are management fees $m$, current and past total value of assets $v_t,v_{t-1},\dots$, previous asset returns $\alpha_{t-1},\alpha_{t-2},\dots$ and previous population attributes $\pi_{t-1},\pi_{t-2},\dots$.
 The information for unknown quantities (present or future), may either be an estimate or a probability distribution that models their behavior.
-Examples of unknown quantities are future returns $\alpha_{t},\alpha_{t+1},\dots$ and future liabilities $\pi_{t},\pi_{t+1},\dots$ A policy (also known as a decision strategy) $\phi_\theta(\cdot)$ is a function parameterized by $\theta$ such that $\phi_\theta(z_t)=a_t$.
-In other words, it determines which actions to take at each time given the available information given some choice of behavior captured in its parameters.
+Examples of unknown quantities are future returns $\alpha_{t},\alpha_{t+1},\dots$ and future population attributes $\pi_{t},\pi_{t+1},\dots$ A policy $\phi_\theta(\cdot)$ is a function parameterized by $\theta$ such that $\phi_\theta(z_t)=a_t$.
+In other words, it determines which actions to take at each time given the available information with some choice of behavior captured in its parameters.

 Before moving on, it is worth noting a few attributes of our framework.
 First, our approach involves changing actuarial liabilities and assets simultaneously.
-This is not the present approach of the industry, where current practice is (mostly) to model actuarial liabilities first, then convert them into contractual liabilities, against which assets are managed.
-Second, it is possible to apply our simple framework in a more complicated mortality pooling context, as in \citep{fullmer2019individual}.
+This is not the present approach of the industry, where current practice is to model actuarial liabilities first, then convert them into contractual liabilities, against which assets are managed.
+Second, it is possible to apply our simple framework in a more complicated mortality pooling context \cite{fullmer2019individual}.
 Third, as a contingent asset, a plan could also shed longevity or volatility risk for a price, for a period of time---as opposed to until the last beneficiary dies, at any price.